Locations:

 Cholesterol has many important functions in your body.
 These include:

-• Supporting your body’s production of certain hormones (including sex hormones) and vitamin D.
+• Serving as a building block for certain hormones (including sex hormones) and vitamin D

 Advertisement

-Cholesterol has a chemical makeup that prevents it from traveling solo through your blood.
-It needs to be attached to other molecules.
-So, it teams up with proteins and another type of lipid called triglycerides.
+Cholesterol is in every cell in your body.
+It also travels through your blood — but it can’t do this by itself because of the way it’s made.
+Cholesterol molecules need to be attached to other molecules.
+So, cholesterol teams up with proteins and another type of lipid called triglycerides.
 These molecules bind together to form a particle called a lipoprotein.

 Advertisement